jelix/php-redis/README.md

 - 1.2.1: fix quit() error, undefined variable on connection errors, and add closing during destruction of the object
 - next:
     - support of Pub/Sub
+    - new method flushByPrefix().
+Read warning in the method comment.